Protests Grip Hungary In Response To Overtime Measure That Critics Call A 'Slave Law'

 Critics call it the "slave law."

 Thousands have protested every night outside parliament in Budapest since Fidesz lawmakers approved the measure on Wednesday.
 About 10,000 protesters marched to parliament on Sunday, waving Hungarian and European Union flags, and holding up hand-made banners.
 One read: "All I want for Xmas is democracy."
+One group of protesters also demonstrated outside the state-run TV headquarters.
+Media loyal to the government have largely ignored the protests.

 "It's the first time I've seen signs that there's a united opposition building against Orbán," says Gabor Gyori, a senior analyst at the Budapest-based Policy Solutions think tank.
 "He did something that has upset a large segment of the population, even his own supporters."